Code-the-Change-YYC/hackathon-management-tool/README.md

 | --------- | ------------------ | ------------------------------------------- |
 | TIME_ZONE | "America/Edmonton" | For consistent timezones in the application |

+Copy the file `.env.local.example` and rename the file to `.env.local`

 ## Architecture

 ### Food Scanning